stvemillertime/RonnieColemanYARAParser/README.md

 ### Requirements

-- Fresh compile of YARA 4.2.0-rc1 (https://yara.readthedocs.io/en/stable/gettingstarted.html)
+- YARA 4.2 or better
-- Bunch of python crap
+- Bunch of Python crap
+- Built on a Mac, so if you might have to adjust some paths to work on Linux/Windows

 ### Notes